Koooooo-7/KChain/README.md

 - `ChainContext`

-  The context for the `chain` which can hold the informations you wanna use in the whole chain life circle.
+  The context for the `chain` which can hold the information you wanna use in the whole chain life circle.
+  Build in the `cache` and `inheritable cache` expired in the current chain test life circle.
   Such as some global parameters or special symbol.